 Whistleblower retaliation laws provide a wide range of remedies, including damages for lost pay, emotional distress, and harm to reputation and career prospects.
 In addition, some whistleblower retaliation laws authorize the award of punitive damages.

-The table below identifies some of the larger verdicts or public settlements in whistleblower cases in recent years.
+The table below identifies some of the larger verdicts or public settlements in whistleblower retaliation cases in recent years.
 These cases were handled by a variety of law firms.

-The whistleblower lawyers at Zuckerman Law bring substantial experience and sound judgment to complex whistleblower cases.
+The whistleblower protection lawyers at Zuckerman Law bring substantial experience and sound judgment to complex whistleblower cases.
 We are ready to go the distance to maximize a client’s recovery and fight for you to obtain the relief that you deserve.
-Before retaining a lawyer, find out their track record and how they work with clients.
+Before retaining a whistleblower retaliation lawyer, find out their track record and how they work with clients.